Şazi Tezcan

 Şazi Tezcan (1907–1962) was a Turkish football player and referee.
 He became Turkey's first referee to officiate an international match, and became a FIFA referee in 1948.

 Playing career

-Born in 1907 in Constantinople (modern-day Istanbul), Tezcan played as a goalkeeper for Darüşşafaka, Kasımpaşa, and Beykoz.
+Born in 1907 in Constantinople (modern-day Istanbul), Tezcan played as a goalkeeper for Kasımpaşa, Darüşşafaka, and Beykoz.
 He was also a physical education teacher at the Commercial High School.
 In 1928 Tezcan broke his arm, and was unable to continue playing football and working as a teacher.

 Refereeing career

 In 1932, Tezcan attended the Turkish Football Federation's first training courses for referees, obtaining his diploma and starting his refereeing career.
 On 28 November 1937, Tezcan officiated a match at the Taksim Stadium between Fenerbahçe and Greek side AEK, which ended in a 3–2 win for AEK.
 Tezcan expelled Esad'ı of Fenerbahçe, despite yellow and red cards not existing at the time; the referee was punished with a lifetime ban.
 The Istanbul District Disciplinary Board overturned the decision on 5 March 1938.

 On 1 October 1940, a new law was enacted in Turkey where referees were officially licensed: Tezcan was given the first "national referee" license.
 On 4 May 1947, Tezcan refereed an international game between Lebanon and Syria at the Beirut Municipal Stadium, becoming the first Turkish referee to officiate a match between two international sides.
 He became a FIFA referee in 1948, earning the FIFA badge.